roderrickcourtney/Azure-Config-AD/README.md

 <img src="https://i.imgur.com/yFq1CCq.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Step:2 Go to DC-1's network settings by: clicking the VM's name, click networking under settings (on the middle left hand side), click the hyperlink next to "network interface", next click "IP Configurations under settings (on the middle left hand side), click "ipconfig1", then change the assignment from dynamic to static (this ensures DC-1's IP address will not change).
-Lastly, check the NIC settings to make sure both VMs are on the same Vnet.
-This will ensure that both VMs can communicate and connect with eachother later in the lab.
+Step:2 Go to DC-1's network settings --> networking under settings (on the middle left hand side) --> click the hyperlink next to "network interface" --> "IP Configurations" under settings (on the middle left hand side) --> "ipconfig1" --> change the assignment from dynamic to static (this ensures DC-1's IP address will not change) --> check the NIC settings to make sure both VMs are on the same Vnet.
+This will ensure both VMs can communicate & connect with each other later in this lab.
 </p>
 <br />